Rafii2198/ArtemisWiki/Class-and-package-structure.md

 Mixin classes should be `public abstract`, and mixin methods should be `private`. `@Inject` mixins should be used, if at all possible.
 The method name should be the target method name followed by `Pre` or `Post`, depending on if the injection is at `HEAD` or `RETURN`.
 The mixin method should only call `EventFactory.on<BaseEventName>`, and possibly cancel the mixin if the event is cancelled.
 The `EventFactory.on<BaseEventName>` method should create and post a new event of type `<BaseEventName>Event`.
 Exceptions from these rules are allowed if absolutely needed, but should be kept to a minimum.
 Keeping to this system serves both to minimize conflict with other mods, to make the code easy to follow due to the conventions, and to facilitate debugging and hot-swapping of code.

-The `mc.event` package contain all events sent from the mixins. `utils` contains some Minecraft-tied utilities, like `Component` to `String` conversion, `ItemStack` manipulation etc, and `objects` finally contain a few helper classes that are tightly coupled to Minecraft internals.
+The `mc.event` package contain all events sent from the mixins.

 ### `handlers`